vulppi-dev/IntREST/docs/USAGE_GUIDE.md

 }
 ```

 The `GET` function above returns a response with a ReadableStream as the body (you can use other types of `Readable`, as long as it is an extension of the `import('stream').Readable` class).
 You can use the `assetsStream` function from the `fs` module to create the stream.
+The stream is automatically read, partial(`Range` in header) or completely, and sent to the client.

 The routes above are just examples of how to use IntREST.